Sjofartsdirektoratet/SFI_Ontology/PythonFiles/README.md

 # PythonFile Documentation

 ## Abstract
-This is a set of python scripts for making a RDF Ontology (knowledge graph).
-They read and convert information to RDF using ottr and lutra.
+This is a set of python scripts for making a RDF Vocabulary.
+They read and convert information to RDF using OTTR and Lutra.
-The RDF Ontology will be saved as a Turtle file.
-A JSON-LD file is made translated from RDF for use in the visualization web-app.
+The RDF Vocabulary will be saved as a Turtle file.
+A JSON-LD file is made translated from RDF for use in the visualization web application.

 ### Package/program requirement
 * `Python >= 3.8`